 Direct vs. indirect detection

 The detection method for the immunostaining can be either direct or indirect.
-In the direct method, one reporter labeled antibody is used; this method is rapid and specific.
+In the direct method, the molecule of interest is directly targeted by a primary antibody linked to the reporter, giving a rapid and specific method.
 However, it is usually not sensitive enough for most proteins as the number of present copies of the protein is too low to yield a strong enough signal.
-Targeting a specific protein in a cell with a primary antibody and a reporter-coupled secondary antibody directed at the primary antibody is a much more sensitive method (see Figure 1ii).
-The increased sensitivity of the indirect method is due to the multiple binding of secondary antibodies to the primary antibody, which amplifies the signal.
+In the indirect method, the molecule of interest is targeted by an un-labelled primary antibody, which is in turn detected using a reporter-coupled secondary antibody that recognizes the primary antibody (see Figure 1ii).
+The indirect method is more sensitive due to binding of multiple secondary antibodies to each primary antibody, resulting in signal amplification.
 Another advantage is also an increased flexibility because of the possibility to vary the primary and secondary antibody combination.
+Also, since the secondary antibody is targeting the constant region of the primary antibody, which is species-specific, the same secondary antibody can be used for all primary antibodies raised in a given species.
 The disadvantages of the indirect method are a more laborious and time-consuming protocol, and a risk of non-specific binding of the secondary antibody.

-In the Human Protein Atlas, ICC with fluorescence as a reporter is used to analyze the subcellular distribution of proteins to build a Cell Atlas with subcellular resolution of the whole human proteome (Barbe et al., 2008).
-For each protein the subcellular localization is studied in three different human cell lines, using the antibodies produced in the Human Protein Atlas project.
-The cells are cultured in vitro, fixed and permeabilized by tretment with formaldehyde and Triton X-100 detergent, and then immunofluorescently stained (Stadler et al., 2010).
-In addition to the Human Protein Atlas antibodies, two reference marker antibodies are used to stain the endoplasmic reticulum and microtubules, respectively. and the cells are also counterstained with the nuclear probe DAPI.
-A confocal laser scanning microscope equipped with a 63x magnification, oil immersion objective is used to acquire high-resolution images of the staining.
-The images are subsequently manually annotated and the subcellular localization, characteristics, and staining intensity are described.
-Further, a validation score is set for each antibody indicating if the results are supported by other experimental data.
+In the Human Protein Atlas, ICC with fluorescence as a reporter (ICC-IF) is used to analyze the subcellular distribution of proteins and build a Cell Atlas of the whole human proteome (Barbe L et al. (2008)).
+For each protein the subcellular localization is studied in three different human cell lines, mainly using antibodies produced within the Human Protein Atlas project.
+Cells cultured in vitro, are fixed with paraformaldehyde, permeabilized by treatment with the detergent Triton X-100, and stained by indirect immunofluorescence (Stadler C et al. (2010)).
+In addition to the antibody targeting the protein of interest, two reference marker antibodies are used to stain the endoplasmic reticulum and microtubules, respectively. and the cells are also counterstained with the nuclear probe DAPI.
+A confocal laser scanning microscope equipped with a 63x magnification oil immersion objective is used to acquire high-resolution images of the stainings.
+The images are manually annotated to provide a description of subcellular localization, staining characteristics, and staining intensity.
+Furthermore, each location is given a reliability score in order to indicate if the results are supported by external experimental data or internal antibody validation.
 In the end, a knowledge-based revision of the subcellular distribution is performed in a gene-centric manner, taking into account the staining of one or multiple antibodies.
-Figure 2 shows typical results from ICC using immunofluorescence.
+Figure 2 shows typical results from ICC-IF in the Cell Atlas.

 Figure 2a.
-RNA binding motif protein 25 (RBM25) localized in the nuclear speckles (green).
+RNA binding motif protein 25 (RBM25) localized to nuclear speckles (green).
 Microtubules are stained in red.

 Figure 2b.
-Golgin B1 (GOLGB1) localized in the Golgi apparatus (green).
-Microtubules are stained in red, nucleus in blue (DAPI).
+Golgin B1 (GOLGB1) localized to the Golgi apparatus (green).
+Microtubules are stained in red and the nucleus in blue (DAPI).

 Figure 2c.
-Electron-transfer-flavoprotein, alpha polypeptide (ETFA) localized in mitochondria (green).
+Electron-transfer-flavoprotein, alpha polypeptide (ETFA) localized to mitochondria (green).
 Microtubules are stained in red, nucleus in blue (DAPI).

-Besides the subcellular immunofluorescence studies, the Human Protein Atlas project has also analyzed the panel of cell lines and their protein expression patterns (Andersson et al., 2006).
-For the preparation of the microarrays, the cells of the different cell lines are fixed in formaldehyde, dispersed in agarose, embedded in paraffin and then placed on glass slides.
-The analysis of the protein expression is carried out by using Protein Atlas generated primary antibodies, HRP-coupled secondary antibodies, and DAB substrate.
-The outcome is a brown precipitate, which correlates with the protein expression.
-The cells are also counterstained with hematoxylin to give a general staining of the cell structure.
-In addition, mRNA expression profiles (RNA-Seq) of these 56 cell lines have been generated.
+In addition to ICC-IFs, the Human Protein Atlas project has also analyzed protein expression patterns in a panel of cell lines using cell microarrays (Andersson et al., 2006).
+For preparation of the microarrays, the cells of the different cell lines were fixed in formaldehyde, dispersed in agarose, embedded in paraffin and placed on glass slides.
+Analysis of protein expression was carried out using Human Protein Atlas generated primary antibodies, HRP-coupled secondary antibodies, and DAB substrate, gresulting in a brown precipitate that correlates with the protein expression.
+The cells were also counterstained with hematoxylin to give a general staining of the cell structure.

 References and Links